nding0405/highSchoolStudentSimulator/README.md

 ## Project Description
 #### 1. What will the application do?
-- The application is a game called **high school student simulator**.
+- The application is a game called **student simulator**.
-Gamers are expected to add courses and activities for a high school student.
-Every course and activity has 3 basic index: time, pressure index and knowledge index.
-Once the total time exceed an exact value as the user keeps adding courses and activities, the student will go to different university based on the total knowledge and pressure he/she accumulated, or the game will fail if the pressure index in total exceed an assigned value.
+Gamers are expected to add activities(can be either courses or games) for a high school student.
+Every course and game has 3 basic index: **time, pressure index and knowledge index**.
+Once the total time in the schedule exceeds a specific value as the user keeps adding courses and games, the student will go to different universities based on the total knowledge and pressure he/she accumulated.
+Or the student will drop the school if the pressure index in total exceed an assigned value.

 #### 2. Who will use it?
 - Targeted users are anyone who would like to try this **simple multi-ending game**.

 #### 3.Why is this project of interest to me?
-- A multi-ending game is of interest to me.
+- A multi-ending game is of interest to me and it will be fun to play with it.

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
+## User Story
+- As a user, I want to be able to add a course or game to the schedule.
+- As a user, I want to be able to view the courses and games I added to the schedule.
+- As a user, I want to be able to view the total time I already spent on the courses and games in a time bar.
+- As a user, I want to be able to view the total pressure accumulated in a pressure bar.
+- As a user, I want to be able to view the total knowledge accumulated in a knowledge bar.
+- As a user, I want to be able to view the time, pressure index and knowledge index of a course or activity.